void-linux/void-packages/README.md

  - `destdir`: to install packages, aka **fake destdir**.
  - `hostdir/ccache-<arch>`: to store ccache data if the `XBPS_CCACHE` option is enabled.
  - `hostdir/distcc-<arch>`: to store distcc data if the `XBPS_DISTCC` option is enabled.
- - `hostdir/repocache`: to store downloaded binary packages from remote repositories to resolve package dependencies.
+ - `hostdir/repocache`: to store binary packages from remote repositories.
- - `hostdir/sources`: to store package source tarballs.
+ - `hostdir/sources`: to store package sources.
  - `hostdir/binpkgs`: local repository to store generated binary packages.

 ### Building packages